Policy

 Whai mātauranga

-What knowledge am I drawing on in my approach to building a shared understanding with this whānau or family about what has been happening?
-How will I understand the situation of te tamaiti or rangatahi in the context of their whakapapa?
+What knowledge am I drawing on in my approach to building a shared understanding with this whānau or family and others about what has been happening?
+How will I understand the situation of te tamaiti or rangatahi through the mana-enhancing paradigm for practice and in the context of their whakapapa?

 Whai mātauranga practice framework domain